eshikasinghh/bioe131final/pairwise_align/READ_ME.md

 Influenza Virus Protein Pairwise Alignment Analysis Overview
-This project analyzes pairwise alignments of four key influenza virus proteins (PB1, PB2, NA, and HA) across three years (2018, 2021, and 2022/2023) to study their evolution and conservation patterns.
+This project examines the pairwise alignments of four key influenza virus proteins—PB1, PB2, NA, and HA—over three years (2018, 2021, and 2022/2023) to investigate their evolutionary patterns and conservation.

 Contents
-Pairwise alignment data for PB1, PB2, NA, and HA proteins Analysis of conservation and variability for each protein Identification of key mutations and structural changes Implications for viral fitness and vaccine development Key Findings
+Pairwise alignment data for PB1, PB2, NA, and HA proteins.
+Analysis of conservation and variability for each protein.
+Identification of key mutations and structural changes.
+Insights into implications for viral fitness and vaccine development.
+Key Findings
-PB1 and PB2 show high conservation with few changes
+PB1 and PB2 exhibit high conservation, with minimal changes observed.
-NA exhibits the most variability among the four proteins HA demonstrates a balance between conservation and adaptation Specific mutations and insertions/deletions identified in each protein Usage
+NA shows the highest variability among the four proteins.
+HA balances conservation with adaptation, reflecting evolutionary pressure.
+Specific mutations, insertions, and deletions were identified in all proteins, with implications for function and evolution.
+Usage
-This analysis can be used to:
+This analysis provides insights for:

-Understand influenza virus evolution over time Identify potential targets for antiviral drugs and vaccines Track changes in viral proteins that may affect virulence or transmissibility
+Understanding influenza virus evolution over time.
+Identifying potential targets for antiviral drugs and vaccines.
+Tracking changes in viral proteins that may affect virulence or transmissibility.
+You can further enhance readability with bullet points, tables, or visual elements (e.g., diagrams or charts) depending on your audience's preferences or the platform you're using.